 Actively update your accounts

-People are visual creatures, give them something beautiful to look at
+People are visual, give them something beautiful to look at

 How to take social media images with your cell phone